 Bob's response was immediate:

-This is a WARM INBOUND LEAD - she wants to talk TOMORROW and needs your resume TODAY.
+This is a WARM INBOUND LEAD from Hayley Kenward for Manitoba Hydro - she wants to talk TOMORROW at 12pm CST and needs your resume TODAY.

-This is exactly what you need for G1 (first paid client goal).
-This is a major client opportunity.
+This is exactly what you need for G1 (first paid client by Nov 15).
+Manitoba Hydro is a major client opportunity.

 But I had a problem: I had no current resume.